wjwwjww/tests_comp9900/README.md

 - ProteinBonding - Two denatured proteins that collide lock together into a bonded pair

 - TwoProteinDenaturedAtTheSameTimeThenBonded - Two proteins heated in the same zone at the same time still bond correctly when they meet

+- `ProteinCoagulatesWhenAcidCollides` - Protein and acid create a solidified protein product and remove the original protein.

+### MaillardReactionPlayModeTests.cs

+Tests the Maillard reaction between sugar, protein, and heat.

+- `MaillardReaction_Animation_ProteinThenSugarCreatesProductAfterTwoSeconds` - Protein and sugar on a heated surface create a Maillard product and hide the reactants.

+- `MaillardReaction_DoesNotGenerateProduct_WhenProteinIsMissing` - Sugar inside a heat zone does not generate a Maillard product without protein.

+- `MaillardReaction_DoesNotGenerateProduct_WhenSugarHasNotTouchedHeatSurface` - Sugar above the heated surface does not generate a Maillard product.

+### ChemicalLearningPanelPlayModeTests.cs

+Tests the chemistry panel and self-quiz through its real Unity button listeners.

+- `OpenAndBack_ShowsFormulaViewThenHidesPanel` - Open displays the formula view, completes the fade-in, and Back closes the panel.

+- `QuizAnswerSelection_UpdatesScoreFeedbackAndButtonState` - A correct answer updates score and feedback, locks answers, rejects duplicate scoring, and advances to the next question.

+- `CompletingQuiz_ShowsPerfectResultAndRestartResetsState` - Completing all six questions shows the perfect result and Restart resets the quiz.

+### ReactionVideoPlayModeTests.cs

+Tests reaction video visibility, clip selection, positioning, and stopping.

+- `Play_WithNullClip_RemainsHidden` - A missing clip does not open the video panel.

+- `PlayAndHide_WithValidClip_UpdatesVisibilityClipAndPosition` - A valid clip opens and positions the panel; Hide stops playback and closes it.

+### StateManagerPlayModeTests.cs

+Tests the Clear/Reset object lifecycle.

+- `DestroyAll_DestroysEveryRegisteredObject` - Clear destroys every object registered with `StateManager`.

+- `UnregisterMolecule_PreventsObjectFromBeingCleared` - An explicitly unregistered object is retained.

+- `MoleculeSelectionPanelClear_DelegatesToStateManager` - The selection panel's Clear action delegates to `StateManager` and removes registered molecules.

+### PerformanceManagerPlayModeTests.cs

+Tests performance defaults, safeguard transitions, throttling, metrics, and mode events.

+- `Awake_InitializesNormalModeSignals` - Startup uses Normal mode and its default optimization signals.

+- `SetMode_UpdatesOptimizationSignalsAndRaisesOneEventPerChange` - Mode changes update gaze/trigger settings and emit one event per change.

+- `EvaluateMode_EntersAndLeavesSafeguardAfterThresholdsAreMet` - Sustained bad/good frame times enter and leave Safeguard mode.

+- `ThrottlingAndResetMetrics_ApplyConfiguredLimits` - Gaze/trigger throttling and runtime metric reset use the configured values.

 ## End-to-end Test Documentation